NATIONAL PASTRY DAY

 - French and Italian Renaissance chefs eventually perfected the puff and choux pastries while 17th and 18th-century chefs brought new recipes to the table.
 Included in the innovative recipes were Napoleons, cream puffs and eclairs.

 Culinary historians often consider French pastry chef Antonin Careme (1784 – 1833) to have been the original great master of pastry making in modern times.

-There are many different types of pastry deliver baked goods that make our mouths water.
+Many different types of pastry deliver baked goods that make our mouths water.
 Most of them fall into one of the following categories:

 - Shortcrust pastry – simplest and most common.